arabold/react-native-whirlwind/docs/index.md

   )
 }

-export default LotsOfStyles
+export default SimpleCard
 ```

 The utility classes are reusable building blocks that come with a built-in theme that you can easily change.
+In the above design we used:

-For example, `t.mT9` and `t.mT2` both define a top-margin (our default theme initializes it to 48 pixels and 4 pixels respectively), `t.sansBold` is a utility class to choose a sans-serif font with a bold weight, and `t.font3Xl` increases the default font size.
-Finally, `t.textPrimary` selects the primary color to render the text.
+- `t.mT9` and `t.mT2` to define a top-margin.
+Our default theme initializes it to 48 pixels and 4 pixels respectively.
+- `t.sansBold`, a utility class to choose a sans-serif font with a bold weight,
+- and `t.font3Xl` to use a larger font size.
+- Finally, `t.textPrimary` renders the text in our primary color, which we can define in our theme.

-By reusing the same building blocks throughout your app, you ensure a consistent look and feel, while still providing the necessary flexibility through Whirlwind's theming engine.
+This approach allows us to implement a completely custom component design without defining a single custom style class.
+By reusing the same building blocks throughout your app, you ensure a consistent look and feel, while still providing a lot of flexibility through Whirlwind's theming engine.

+Using utility classes still sounds atrocious?
+Trust me, it will feel natural soon, **but you probably have to try it out to see how it works**!

 ## Semantic CSS, Functional CSS and the "Separation of Concerns"